What is the Mission?

 The Mission will also help deliver the European Green Deal.

-Regional and local authorities that share the ambitions of the Mission can manifest their interest on EU Survey to sign the Mission Charter and join the Mission by 25 November 12:00 PM CET at the latest.
-Signatories declare their willingness to cooperate, mobilise resources and develop activities in their respective region and communities to reach their adaptation goals.
+Regional and local authorities that share the ambitions of the Mission have manifested their interest on EU Survey to sign the Mission Charter and join the Mission.
+They declared their willingness to cooperate, mobilise resources and develop activities in their respective region and communities to reach their adaptation goals.

-Other entities, such as research institutions or businesses are also invited to endorse the Charter and join the Mission’s community of organisations working together towards climate resilience as Friends of the Mission.
+Other entities, such as research institutions or businesses were invited to endorse the Charter and join the Mission’s community of organisations working together towards climate resilience as Friends of the Mission.

 Funding Opportunities